 You will learn about the culture of maths, you will be won over and, in a short time, you will become your own maths teacher!

-You don’t need a Master’s degree or be a mathematical genius to get a grasp of mathematics.
-It’s not as complex as pondering philosophical statements – anyone can learn maths especially with an online math tutor.
+You don’t need a Master's degree or be a mathematical genius to get a grasp of mathematics.
+It's not as complex as pondering philosophical statements - anyone can learn maths especially with an online math tutor.

 Does it all seem a bit abstract?
 The term paradox refers to “a statement or proposition which, despite sound reasoning from acceptable premises, leads to a conclusion that seems logically unacceptable or self-contradictory.”